jandrewrogers/AquaHash/benchmark.md

 ### Analysis ###

-* aquahash is the fastest command in all of our benchmark.
+* aquahash is the fastest command in all of our benchmarks.
 * xxhsum is the second best command and it is about 20% slower than aquahash.
-* The performance difference between the two best commands and other commands is 10x and it is the reason why xxHash is very popular for calculating the checksum.
+* The performance difference between the two best commands and other commands is 10x and it is the reason why xxHash is very popular for calculating the checksum in performance critical applications.

 # Other observations #